jlibovicky/class-quiz/quizzes/ml_intro_lect05.md

 1. Multilayer perceptron can approximate any continuous function on a closed interval regardless of the hidden layer size.
 2. (X) A multi-layer neural network with a sufficient number of hidden units can approximate any continuous function on a closed interval.
-3. Only networks with $\tahn$ activations can approximate continuous functions.
+3. Only networks with $\tanh$ activations can approximate continuous functions.
 4. The theorem only applies to networks trained on large datasets.